edenartlab/docs/docs/guides/concepts.md

    - You can either trigger your concept by referring to it as <concept\> in your prompt text, eg ***"a photo of <concept\> climbing a mountain"***
    - Or you can use the actual name of your trained concept.
 Eg if my concept name was "Banny" I could prompt-trigger it like so: ***"a photo of <Banny\> climbing a mountain"***

+3. When generating you can adjust the concept scale, which will control how strongly the concept is being used in the generation.
+0.8 is usually perfect (1.0 usually doesn't work so well!), but in some cases, when the concept is slightly overfit, you can try to lower this value to get more promptability.

-- all the example images in this post were generated with the default trainer & generation settings!
+Note: all the example images in this post were generated with the default trainer & generation settings!

 ## Examples
 ### Example: Face